Murder of Emilie Meng: 2023 Kirkerup child abduction

 Kirkerup Church near the scene of the child abduction which lead to the apprehension of Meng's suspected murderer.

-On 15 April 2023, at about 11:45 am local time, a 13-year-old girl disappeared in Kirkerup, Slagelse Municipality after finishing delivery of newspapers to the surrounding area.
+On 15 April 2023, at about 11:45 a.m. local time, a 13-year-old girl disappeared in Kirkerup, Slagelse Municipality, after finishing delivery of newspapers to the surrounding area.
 The same day, police, cooperating with other authorities, used dogs, drones, and helicopters to secure evidence.
 A local property was cordoned off on the following morning.
-At 10:57 am, police authorities stated they were working based on the assumption that a crime had been committed.
-The event drew intensive media coverage in Denmark towards the otherwise relatively unknown village.
-Early in the afternoon, police called for a press conference to be held at 3:00 pm.
+At 10:57 a.m., police authorities stated they were working based on the assumption that a crime had been committed.
+The event drew intensive media coverage in Denmark toward the otherwise relatively unknown village.
+Early in the afternoon, police called for a press conference to be held at 3:00 p.m.

-Briefly delayed, police inspector Kim Kliver announced that a 32-year-old man, shortly before the conference was to have begun, had been arrested in his house in Svenstrup, Korsør in which the missing girl was found alive and conscious.
-Her mother wrote, "27 hours of nightmare is over and my dearly beloved (Victim's Name) is home", in addition to Danish prime minister Mette Frederiksen, expressing her gratitude.
+After a brief delay, police inspector Kim Kliver announced that, shortly before the conference was to have begun, a 32-year-old man had been arrested at his house in Svenstrup, Korsør, where the missing girl had been found alive and conscious.
+Her mother wrote, "27 hours of nightmare is over and my dearly beloved (Victim's Name) is home," in addition to Danish prime minister Mette Frederiksen, expressing her gratitude.
 Norwegian NRK journalist Søren Arildsen later described the event as follows: "A country that had held its breath for 27 hours could exhale.
 Almost all of Denmark had become involved.
-But primarily the local community".
+But primarily the local community."
 Two other persons had also been arrested but released the same day because of their innocence.
-Sunday morning, the police had received 600 inquiries from locals about the case including dashcam recordings.
-Correlation to the murder of Meng was at this point not publicly known, first being confirmed by police on 24 April.
+By Sunday morning, the police had received 600 inquiries from locals about the case, including dashcam recordings.
+Connection to the murder of Meng was at this point not publicly known; it was not confirmed by police until 24 April.